smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ### Load Balancing

-Istio provides load balancing functionality to spread the access multiple service instances (different versions or replicas of the same version).
+Istio provides load balancing functionality to spread access to multiple service instances (different versions or replicas of the same version).
 There are two types of load balancers:
-* `simple` that consists of the variants: `RANDOM`, `ROUND_ROBIN` and `LEAST_CONN`, or
+* `simple`, which consists of the following variants: `RANDOM`, `ROUND_ROBIN`, and `LEAST_CONN`, or
-* `consistentHash`, while the `simple` constantly changes the reachable service instance according to a chosen algorithm, the `consistentHash` allows to keep accessing the same service based on the consumer IP address, or a magic keyword in the request header.
+* `consistentHash`, while the `simple` constantly changes the reachable service instance according to a chosen algorithm, the `consistentHash` allows users to keep accessing the same service based on the consumer IP address or a magic keyword in the request header.

 Round-robin load-balancer: